ddbnl/office365-audit-log-collector/README.md

 ## Instructions:

-### Creating an application in Azure:
+### Onboarding:
-- Create the app registration:
+- Create an app registration:
-  - Create app registration itself under Azure AD (own tenant only works fine for single tenant)
+  - Create the app registration itself under Azure AD (own tenant only works fine for single tenant)
   - Create app secret (only shown once upon creation, store it somewhere safe)
   - Grant your new app permissions to read the Office API's:
       - Graph: AuditLog.Read.All